sitien173/Dotnet8BlazorWebApp/README.md

 BlazorBlogX redefines the blogging experience with its cutting-edge integration of the Blazor framework.
 Seamlessly combining the power of C# and the interactivity of Blazor, this platform empowers bloggers to create dynamic, engaging content like never before.

+## Installing .NET 8

+### Windows:

+1. Visit the [.NET downloads page](https://dotnet.microsoft.com/download) on the official Microsoft website.
+2. Select the ".NET 8.x SDK" option from the available downloads.
+3. Follow the installation wizard instructions.

+### macOS:

+1. Open a terminal window.
+2. Use a package manager like [Homebrew](https://brew.sh/) to install .NET:

 ## Key Features

 - **Intuitive Blazor Interface**: Enjoy a smooth and intuitive user interface crafted with Blazor's component-based architecture, ensuring a seamless writing and editing experience.